shamim-khan0210/shamim-khan0210/README.md

 I'm a student of North South University(NSU).
 Now, I am completing my undergraduate from ECE(major of CSE) department.

-Skills: C / C++ / Java
+Skills: C / C++ / Java / HTML

 - 🔭 I’m currently working on this page.
-- 🌱 I’m currently learning HTML, CSS, Python and also new things
+- 🌱 I’m currently learning PHP, SQL, CSS, Python and also new things
 - 👯 I’m looking to collaborate on GitHub
 - 📫 How to reach me: hasibul.hasan0210@gmail.com
 - ⚡ Fun fact: I never share my learning with anyone 😉